-- B9.
+- B10.
 Prior to commencing the road upgrades identified in condition B5 and condition B6 of this consent, the Applicant must prepare a Traffic Management Plan for the development in consultation with TfNSW, Yass Valley Council, and Transport Canberra and City Services and to the satisfaction of the Planning Secretary.
-This plan must include: - (a) details of the transport route to be used for development-related traffic; - details of the road upgrade works required by condition B5 and condition B6 of this consent, including a schedule for the road upgrades and extent of the proposed work area; - a reconciliation table to demonstrate all traffic-related management measures and recommendations identified in the EIS have been included in the plan; - (d) details of the measures that would be implemented to minimise traffic impacts during construction, upgrading or decommissioning works, including: - (i) details of the dilapidation surveys required by condition B7 of this consent; - (ii) temporary traffic controls, including detours and signage; - (iii) notifying the local community about project-related traffic impacts; - (iv) procedures for receiving and addressing complaints from the community about development-related traffic; - minimising potential for conflict with school buses and other road users as far as practicable, including preventing queuing on the public road network and scheduling heavy vehicles and heavy vehicles requiring escort to avoid school bus hours; - (vi) minimising potential cumulative traffic impacts with other projects in the area during construction, upgrading or decommissioning works; - (vii) minimising dirt tracked onto the public road network from development-related traffic; - (viii) measures for managing light vehicle peak numbers, including employee shuttle bus service, carpooling or ride sharing by employees; - details and volume of the employee shuttle bus service, including pick-up and drop-off points and associated parking arrangements for construction workers, and measures to ensure employee use of this service; - scheduling of heavy vehicle movements to minimise convoy length or platoons, and to minimise conflict with light vehicles; - (xi) responding to local climate conditions that may affect road safety such as fog, dust, wet weather: - (xii) responding to any emergency repair or maintenance requirements; - (xiii) a traffic management system for managing heavy vehicles requiring escort; - (e) a driver's code of conduct that addresses: - (i) driver fatigue; - procedures to ensure that drivers adhere to the designated transport routes and speed limits; and - (iii) procedures to ensure that drivers implement safe driving practices; - (f) a program to ensure drivers working on the development receive suitable training on the code of conduct and any other relevant obligations under the Traffic Management Plan; and - (g) a flood response plan detailing procedures and options for safe access to and from site in the event of flooding.
+This plan must include: - (a) details of the transport route to be used for development-related traffic; - (b) details of the road upgrade works required by condition B5 and condition B6 of this consent, including a schedule for the road upgrades and extent of the proposed work area: - (c) a reconciliation table to demonstrate all traffic-related management measures and recommendations identified in the EIS have been included in the plan; - (d) details of the measures that would be implemented to minimise traffic impacts during construction, upgrading or decommissioning works, including: - (i) details of the dilapidation surveys required by condition B7 of this consent; - (ii) temporary traffic controls, including detours and signage; - (iii) notifying the local community about project-related traffic impacts; - (iv) procedures for receiving and addressing complaints from the community about development-related traffic; - minimising potential for conflict with school buses and other road users as far as practicable, including preventing queuing on the public road network, and avoiding the transport of material along the local bus routes when school buses are in operation in consultation with the local schools; - (vi) minimising potential cumulative traffic impacts with other projects in the area during construction, upgrading or decommissioning works; - (vii) minimising dirt tracked onto the public road network from development-related traffic; - (viii) measures for managing light vehicle peak numbers, including employee shuttle bus service, carpooling or ride sharing by employees; - details and volume of the employee shuttle bus service, including pick-up and drop-off points and associated parking arrangements for construction workers, and measures to ensure employee use of this service; - scheduling of heavy vehicle movements to minimise convoy length or platoons, and to minimise conflict with light vehicles; - (xi) responding to local climate conditions that may affect road safety such as fog, dust, wet weather; - (xii) responding to any emergency repair or maintenance requirements; - (xiii) a traffic management system for managing heavy vehicles requiring escort; - (e) a driver's code of conduct that addresses: - (i) driver fatigue; - (ii) procedures to ensure that drivers adhere to the designated transport routes and speed limits; and - (iii) procedures to ensure that drivers implement safe driving practices; - (f) a program to ensure drivers working on the development receive suitable training on the code of conduct and any other relevant obligations under the Traffic Management Plan; and

+(g) a flood response plan detailing procedures and options for safe access to and from site in the event of flooding.